Azure-Samples/Sentinel-For-SAP-Community/integration-artifacts/solution-packages/baseline-extension-package/README.md

 ### SAPCtrl log collector

 This integration flow uses SAP Integration Suite's built-in capabilities to connect to SAPControl-based interface.
 It is suitable for security audit logs of AS JAVA systems, SAP ICM, or other log files accessible via SAPControl.
+See SAP's documentation for [Security Audit Log of the AS Java](https://help.sap.com/docs/SAP_NETWEAVER_750/1531c8a1792f45ab95a4c49ba16dc50b/4b6013583840584ae10000000a42189c.html), the official [SAP Note 221257](https://me.sap.com/notes/2212573) for reference.
+Consider also SAP's supportability note [3399302 ](https://me.sap.com/notes/0003399302) regarding older NetWeaver versions.

 #### Destination configuration example